laurakond/Artly/README.md

 ### Reusable components

-- The following reusable components have been set up so that they could re applied through the code avoiding unneccesary code duplication:
+The following reusable components have been set up so that they could re-applied through the code, avoiding unnecessary code duplication:

 **Asset component**